yaodongyu/TRADES/README.md

 <p align="center">
     <img src="images/grid.png" width="450"\>
 </p>
-Left figure: decision boundary of natural training.
-Right figure: decision boundary of TRADES.
+Left figure: decision boundary by natural training.
+Right figure: decision boundary by TRADES.

 ### How to import the TRADES loss for your adversarial training?
 * To get started, cd into the directory.
 Put file 'trades.py' to the directory.
 Then write the following head in your running 'xxx.py' file and replace your loss with TRADES_loss():